msaggi/GettingCleaningDataAssignment/CodeBook.md

 Getting and Cleaning Data Peer Assessment Codebook
 ==================================================

-merge_data function is used to load and merge test and train data train_data is the merged data table of the training data with the subject, activity, activity id, and the other variables test_data is the merged data table of the test data with the subject, activity, activity id, and the other variables all_data is the merged version of train_data and test_data
+1. merge_data function is used to load and merge test and train data
+    a) train_data is the merged data table of the training data with the subject, activity, activity id, and the other variables test_data is the merged data table of the test data with the subject, activity, activity id, and the other variables all_data is the merged version of train_data and test_data